LionyxML/emacs-kick/README.md

 emacs -nw --eval="(ek/first-install)"
 ```

 Alternatively, you can run the provided script `ek-reinstall.sh`
 from inside `~/.emacs.d/`, which will achieve the same result:

 ```bash
 cd ~/.emacs.d/ && ./ek-reinstall.sh
 ```

 Both methods will install all necessary packages and apply the
 configuration.

 3. **Set terminal mode by default**:

-   **Note on Emacs modes**: Emacs automatically adapts to either
+**Note on Emacs TUI/GUI**: Emacs automatically adapts to either
 graphical or terminal mode depending on the environment.
 But if
 you're in a graphical session and prefer terminal mode, just use:

 ```bash
 emacs -nw
 ```

 To ensure Emacs always opens in terminal mode, add the following to
 your `.bashrc` or `.zshrc`:

 ```bash
 alias emacs='emacs -nw'
 ```

 Then, reload your shell configuration with:

 ```bash
 source ~/.bashrc  # for bash